 The Smoking Gun

-The drawing below is Khufu's cartouche as it was discovered in Campbell's Chamber and drawn (recorded) in Col. Vyse's journal on MAY 27, 1837.
+The drawing below is Khufu's cartouche as it was discovered in Campbell's Chamber and drawn (physically recorded) in Col. Vyse's journal on MAY 27, 1837.

 Figure 2